patelb268/ML-Project/README.md

 # ASL-Gesture-Recognition

-A python application that uses deep learning to recognize hand sign of alphabets of the American Sign Language
+A Python application that uses deep learning to recognize hand sign of alphabets of the American Sign Language

 https://user-images.githubusercontent.com/105314671/174448108-d3c2c3c8-e809-45b9-a6f2-bd02515de277.mp4